-BE IT FURTHER RESOLVED, that we support the SADC's Farmland Stewardship Deer Fencing Program, which in the third funding round of the pilot program, approved \$755,656 in grants on 52 farms to install 51 miles of fencing on approximately 2,719 acres of high-value crops in order to protect them from damage caused by white-tailed deer, with

-\$275,000 in cost-share grant funding paid so far for 19 completed projects that installed about 21.5 miles of fencing on approximately 1,100 acres.
+BE IT FURTHER RESOLVED, that we support the SADC's Farmland Stewardship Deer Fencing Program, which as of December 1, 2021, approved \$867,942 in grants on 65 farms to install 68 miles of fencing on approximately 3,311 acres of high-value crops in order to protect them from damage caused by white-tailed deer, with \$346,000 in cost-share grant funding paid so far for 26 completed projects that installed about 27 miles of fencing on approximately 1,129 acres.

-BE IT FURTHER RESOLVED, that we support the concepts embodied in pending legislation (A-1565/No Senate Version Yet) to create farmer alternate voting members on County Agriculture Development Boards.
+BE IT FURTHER RESOLVED, that we support the concepts embodied in pending legislation to create farmer alternate voting members on County Agriculture Development Boards.